 By adding inertial detection, we decrease the possibility of performing a successful signal spoofing attack thereby adding another layer of security to our system.
 However, this approach detects only the inertial abnormalities but not the location abnormalities.
 Thus, it only applies to situations where GPS receivers are mobile.
-Recently, a very interesting work on the requirements to successfully mount GPS spoofing attack has been reported [56].
+Recently, a very interesting work on the requirements to successfully mount GPS spoofing attack has been reported [44].
 The authors show that it is easy for an attacker to spoof any number of individual receivers.
-However, the attacker is restricted to only a few transmission locations when spoofing a group of receivers even when they are stationary - while preserving their constellation (or mutual distances).
-Moreover, conducting spoofing attack on a group even becomes impossible if the group can hide the exact positioning of at least one GPS receiver from the attacker (e.g., by keeping it mobile on a vehicle) since in such case the attacker cannot adapt to its position [56].
-This suggests a cooperative detection scheme where multiple GPS receivers can work together to detect GPS spoofing attacks by also checking their mutual distances.
-Although it is still hard to foresee this countermeasure can be applied in current RFID application settings, it does state that a network of GPS receivers (or GPS-enabled devices) can be setup on the field to monitor GPS signals when it is necessary and when spoofing attack is a real menace.
+However, the attacker is restricted to only a few transmission locations when spoofing a group of receivers while preserving their constellation (or mutual distances).
+In our case, this suggests a cooperative detection scheme where multiple GPS receivers (RFID tags) can work together to detect GPS spoofing attacks by also checking their mutual distances.
+Note that conducting spoofing attack on a group is very difficult or even becomes impossible if the group can hide the exact positioning of at least one GPS receiver from the attacker (e.g., by keeping it mobile on a vehicle) since in such case the attacker cannot adapt to its position [44].